alvenan/AOSPbenchmark/README.md

 ## Setup
 ### 1. Hardware
-The target of this project in one Raspberry Pi 4B and it uses an arduino as the timer to count the process time of each test.
+The objective of this project is to utilize a Raspberry Pi 4B as the primary platform, complemented by an Arduino as the timer, to accurately measure the processing time of each algorithm.

 #### Diagram flux
 <img src="/img/diagrama.png" width="500">